AI paywalls, HTTP 402, and portable records

 - How 402 responses are described in a consistent way

-- Normalized payment block in the receipt schema
+- Normalized payment block in the record schema

 - Adapters for x402 and Stripe

-- Provenance and consent fields wired into receipts
+- Provenance and consent fields wired into records

 - Verification latency budget under 5 ms p95

-- Compliance reports built on top of receipts
+- Compliance reports built on top of records

-The PEAC kernel merges your AIPREF policy, resource level rules, and any caller identity into a decision: allow, allow with payment, or deny.
+/.well-known/peac.txtand learns where to fetch AIPREF, how access control works, which payment rails are supported, where to verify records, and which public keys to trust. - Evaluate.
+The PEAC kernel merges your AIPREF policy, resource-level rules, and any caller identity into a decision: allow, allow with payment, or deny.

-If payment is required, the server returns HTTP 402 with a machine readable description of the price and rail, plus enough information for the client to complete payment.
+- Challenge with HTTP 402.
+If payment is required, the server returns HTTP 402 with a machine-readable description of the price and rail, plus enough information for the client to complete payment.

-When the client retries, the PEAC kernel verifies the payment proof, recomputes the policy hash, issues a signed receipt, and sends the resource back with a PEAC-Receipt header.
+- Prove with PEAC-Receipt.
+When the client retries, the PEAC kernel verifies the payment proof, recomputes the policy hash, issues a signed record, and sends the resource back with a

 HTTP/1.1 402 Payment Required